zkdataprivacy/Coin-Bureau-Crypto-Portfolio-Tracker/README.md

 ## Bonus

 If you've followed along and expressed interest in this project, I've prepared an interactive Power BI analysis as a token of appreciation.
-This analysis delves deep into the collected data, offering valuable insights such as the average holding period, percentage of a specific crypto, and the top 10 cryptos favored by someone deeply invested in them.
+This analysis delves deep into the collected data, offering valuable insights such as the average holding period, percentage of a specific crypto, and the top 10 cryptos on which Guy is super bullish AKA diamond hands.
 You can access the pbfix file in this repository.
 Arigato!

 [![image.png](https://i.postimg.cc/yYHD7pC0/image.png)](https://postimg.cc/s1TjccX2)